mappls-api/mappls-rest-apis/mappls-route-and-job-optimization-apis/get-optimization-soln-api/readme.md

     - To know more on how to create your access tokens, please use our authorization API URL.
 More details available [here](https://about.mappls.com/api/advanced-maps/doc/authentication-api.php)
     - The `access token` is a valid by default for 24 hours from the time of generation.
 This can be configured by you in the API console.
 2. **`Security Type`**
+    VRP
     This APIs follow OAuth2 based security. **To know more on how to create your authorization tokens, please use our authorization token URL.
 More details available**  [here](https://about.mappls.com/api/advanced-maps/doc/authentication-api.php)

 ## Introduction
-The Goal in vehicle routing problem (VRP) is to get an optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers.
+The Goal in route optimization (Job Assignment & Route Optimization) is to get an optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers.
 It generalizes the well-known travelling salesman problem (TSP).

-The objective of this API is to minimize the duration, vehicles used & distance travelled(optimized route), so it can reduce the overall cost and provide maximum profit.
+The objective of this API is to minimize the duration, determine and minimize vehicles used & optimize the distance travelled(optimized route), so it can reduce the overall cost and provide maximum profit.

-This is the `GET` method API where we need to pass the `requestID` received from Post Optimization API output to get the status or the desired output of VRP.
+This is the `GET` method API where we need to pass the `requestID` received from Post Optimization API output to get the status or the desired output of Route Optimization.

 ## Output Description